vitalif/bugzilla4intranet-docker/README.md

     docker run --name bz4i -p 8158:8157 -v /home/data -t -d bugzilla4intranet

-Then point your browser to localhost:8158 and configure your Bugzilla.
+Then point your browser to localhost:8158, login as admin@bugzilla.4intra.net with 'bugzilla' password and configure your Bugzilla.

+Please note that you should probably use SMTP to send email from inside of a Docker container.

 # Docker cheatsheet